yehia67/documentation/iota-java/0.1/core/introduction/overview.md

 * [Apache Commons IO](http://commons.apache.org/proper/commons-io/): `2.5`
 * [Legion of the Bouncy Castle](https://www.bouncycastle.org/java.html) Java cryptography APIs: `1.58`

+## Install the library

+The IOTA Java client library is available on [JitPack][https://jitpack.io/].
 To download the IOTA Java client library and its dependencies, you can use one of the following options:

 * Download the library with Gradle
 * Download the library with Maven